martinit18/nested_fit/tests/README.md

     > :warning: For now there is no default values so, if the `modes.json` does have a variant without values the `nf_input.dat` variable location will be empty.
 ### Running tests

-To run tests simply call `python3 test.py` on your cmake build directory.
+To run tests simply call `make test-all` on your cmake build directory.
+> :warning: Testing requires python3 (tested with python3.8).